GarySimons/girlsrun/README.md

 ## Bugs and Problems

 ### Scroll bar on bottom of website
 I had a problem with having a scroll bar on bottom of site.
-I made coloured backgrounds for all the panels and divs that it could be and made them all **90vw**.
+I made the panels and divs that it could be and made them all **90vw**.
 There was still a scroll bar.
 After looking for solutions online, I concluded that it was the body of that the was causing the problem.
 I gave it a width of **98vw and the scroll bar disappeared.** However I how had my home page image and the panels underneath with a white line down the right hand side because of the 98vw.
 After a bit of searching in discovered that adding **'overflow-x: hidden;’** to body on the CSS fixed the problem.

 ### Bootstrap Flex box and Order
 I wanted the order of the columns on some of my pages to change from desktop to tablet and mobile on the **My Story panel** and **Advice pages**.
 On desktop I wanted the text column one the left and image column on the right as I felt this worked best visually.
 But when switching to smaller screens I needed the image to be at the top to draw in the eye and create visual clues and impact.
-After searching for a solution I came across using **Bootstrap flex box** to solve it. using **‘flex-column-reverse flex-md-row’** flipped my second column to the top on smaller screens.
+After searching for a solution I came across using **Bootstrap flex box** to solve it.
+Using **‘flex-column-reverse flex-md-row’** flipped my second column to the top on smaller screens.
 However, this didn’t seem to work so well on the Advice pages as it threw out the grid on tablets.
 So for these I used **Bootstrap’s order** class to tell each column it’s position at each breakpoint.

 ### Highlighting active nav bar button
 I wanted to show the user which page they were currently on by highlighting the corresponding button in the nav bar.
 There were a few options offered up by various Google searches, but the one that worked for me and seemed to be the simplest was to add a **with statement** within the nav bar that matched up the url names **{% with url_name=request.resolver_match.url_name %}** which created an active button if they matched **{% if url_name == ‘xxxxx’ %}active{% endif %}**.
 With an **active** CSS style created, this makes it clear to the user where they are.

 ### Code stuck in ‘message-container’
 I was having a problem with a couple of my grids when logged in as a super user.
 Both my **‘order history’** and **‘edit product’** pages had grids that were behaving badly and not showing the nav bar.
 In the **Inspect** view I could see that it was telling me that they were inside the message-container div which is only a thin column down the right of the page.
-As it was in the messages I felt it must be to do with my toast files.
-After much trial and error and some advice, it was tracked down to **not closing the div** in my toast-info.html file.
+As it was in the messages I felt it must be to do with my **toast files.** After much trial and error, it was tracked down to **not closing the div** in my toast-info.html file.
 That fixed, the pages looked great.

 ### Contact Us form
 When creating this form I used an line of **JavaScript** in the form that sends the emails to the GMail account I had set up for the website owner.
 This worked fine and emails were going to the address. **I was aware that it would be better if the JavaScript was in it's own seperate JavaScript file to be loaded in.** However, I couldn't get the emails to send once I removed this JavaScript.
 I finally asked for help, and had **five different tutors** try and fix this bug.
 After nearly two days of trying various ways to make it work, I was **advised** by the tutors to use the JavaScript in the form, as before.
 I'm frustrated that I wasn't able to fix this bug, but I thought it would be better if the form worked, rather than fail.
 Hopefully this could be fixed at a later date.